-The Board of Directors of Digirad Corporation, a Delaware corporation (the "Company," "we" or "us"), is soliciting the enclosed Proxy for use at our Annual Meeting of Stockholders to be held on May 4, 2007 at 11:00 a.m. at 13950 Stowe Drive, Poway, California, 92064 and at any adjournments or postponements thereof.
-This Proxy Statement was first sent to stockholders on or about April 11, 2007.
+The Board of Directors of Digirad Corporation, a Delaware corporation, or the Company, we or us, is soliciting the enclosed Proxy for use at our Annual Meeting of Stockholders to be held on April 22, 2008 at 11:00 a.m. at 13950 Stowe Drive, Poway, California, 92064 and at any adjournments or postponements thereof.
+This Proxy Statement was first sent to stockholders on or about March 21, 2008.